LapisPlugins/HomeSpawn_LEGACY/README.md

 •	Reload command for reloading all player and data configurations

-•	Currently used configurations are cached in memory to save you ram and disk time to load files every time they are neded
+•	Currently used configurations are cached in memory to save you ram and disk time to load files every time they are needed

 •	Permission based help, the “/homespawn help” command will only show you what you need to see.
 It won’t show admin commands to anyone but admins.

 •	Full UUID Support!
-This means that players can change their Mojang usernames without losing all of their home data
+This means that players can change their Mojang username without losing all of their home data

 •	Home password system (For offline mode servers), players can set a password so that if they change their username (in offline mode this will change their UUID) they can simply run a command with the password they set using the old username and all data will be transferred over.
 All passwords are stored with a Salt and Hash method meaning that your passwords are completely safe, even I can’t find out what they are!